Looks like you've been waiting a while. Try refreshing or keep waiting a few more seconds.

 Cameras and other hardware built by a variety of manufacturers can have slightly different internal clocks.
 The problem with this is that they can slowly get out of sync without genlock or frame sync.
 Even a few milliseconds of drift could cause displays to stutter as they readjust the horizontal or vertical scan lines.
 That means frames could start to display halfway down the screen instead of a full top-to-bottom image.

 Moreover, when audio is off by even a frame or two, it’s noticeable to viewers.
-In many cases, it’s difficult for broadcasters to re-synchronize after a drift like this, so viewers are stuck with unsynchronized audio for the duration of the live stream.
+In many cases, it’s difficult for broadcasters to re-synchronize after a drift like this, so viewers are stuck with unsynchronized audio for the duration of the livestream.

 While genlock helps synchronize broadcast systems, not every camera can support it.
 If your cameras can receive a sync signal – whether it’s blackburst or tri-level – it’s generally a good idea to opt for genlock over frame synchronization.
 That said, nearly every device will support frame sync.